paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #192

-**Texto original:**
-A hospital wants to create digital copies for its large collection of historical written records.
-The hospital will continue to add hundreds of new documents each day.
-The hospital’s data team will scan the documents and will upload the documents to the AWS Cloud.
-A solutions architect must implement a solution to analyze the documents, extract the medical information, and store the documents so that an application can run SQL queries on the data.
-The solution must maximize scalability and operational efficiency.

-**Tradução:**
 Um hospital deseja criar cópias digitais de registros históricos e continuará adicionando centenas de novos documentos diariamente.
 A equipe de dados do hospital escaneará os documentos e os carregará para a AWS Cloud.
 Um arquiteto de soluções deve implementar uma solução para analisar os documentos, extrair as informações médicas e armazená-los para que um aplicativo possa executar consultas SQL nos dados.
 A solução deve maximizar a escalabilidade e a eficiência operacional.
 Qual combinação de etapas deve ser adotada?
 (Escolha duas.)